 Job Prospects and Salary

-Furthermore, the top 5 states in which police detectives were paid the most in 2015 were:
+Furthermore, the top 5 states in which detectives and criminal investigators were paid the most in 2022 were:

 Annual Mean Wage